SEAP Southeast Asia Pilot-1

 3 miles from Ao Nang, Krabi

-This anchorage provides reasonable shelter, particularly during wind or swells from the west, and is the one used by supply boats that service the hotels and bungalows on the rock-enclosed peninsula as well as hordes of noisy island day trip long tail boats.
+The East Rai Lei anchorage provides reasonable shelter, particularly during wind or swells from the west.
+It is the one the supply boats that service the hotels and bungalows on the rock-enclosed peninsula use.
+The hordes of noisy island day trip long tail boats share the facility.

-To the east, past Ao Nam Mao, is the famous fossil shell beach locally known as the Su San Hoi which has huge slabs that look like poured concrete embedded with 75 million-year-old shells.
+About 2.5 miles to the northeast, past Ao Nam Mao, you’ll find the famous fossil shell beach.
+It is known locally as the Su San Hoi and has huge slabs that look like concrete embedded with 75-million-year-old shells.

 See also: